HistoricalChristianFaith/Writings-Database/Unknown/The Epistle to Diognetus.md

 [^38]:
     [Comp.
-Mal. iii.
-2. The Old Testament is frequently in mind, if not expressly quoted by Mathetes.]
+Malachi 3:2.
+The Old Testament is frequently in mind, if not expressly quoted by Mathetes.]
 A considerable gap here occurs in the mss.